Sara-Sundin/SizeMeApp/README.md

 I used Chrome Dev Tools Lightouse to help improve the website's performance, accessibility, SEO, and user experience.
 The first time I ran the testing I received messages for improvement that I have recorded in the [TESTING.md](TESTING.md).
 The Lighthouse tool provided actionable insights to optimize speed and fix issues.
 I did not manage to get the best scores for Performance on some of the pages due to shifting layouts in the avtar maker and hidden measurements section in the Dashboard.

 ### Lighthouse 3rd party cookies
 When running the lighthouse tests I received a cookies warning for Best Practices due to Cloudinary.
-I implemented a cookie consent window but I still could not remove the warning.
+I implemented a cookie consent window but I still could not remove the warning in Lighthouse.
 This comes up on all pages that uses Cloudinary Images.
 After checking with the school I decided to let the warnings be since it is not a major issue.

 ![Image 3rd party cookies](assets/images_readme/bug_lighthouse_cloudinary.jpg)